consiglionazionaledellericerche/jscontact-tools/README.md

     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-4. topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.
+4. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix` is converted into a vCard extension.

 5. Default values for the configuration properties are: